VA250 for Tourism Partners

 The VA250 Commission has tasked localities across the state to establish their own local planning committees.
 We are the convener of local partners interested in offering experiences related to VA250.
 We represent entities within Charlottesville, Albemarle County, and the Town of Scottsville.

 Our role is to communicate local efforts with the statewide VA250 commission, serve as a liaison to our community partners, manage local business listings and events on VA250, and attend meetings and conferences in order to stay abreast of opportunities we can share with local partners.
+Charlottesville Albemarle committee meetings are held virtually, and we welcome all tourism partners to attend.
+Email VA250@visitcharlottesville.org if you would like to be added to the invite list.

 The offices of Economic Development in Nelson, Orange, Fluvanna, and Greene Counties are leading their local VA250 efforts.
 Not based in Charlottesville or Albemarle County?
 You can search here to find your local committee’s contact information.